Existential crisis: Teenage

 The early teenage crisis involves the transition from childhood to adulthood and is centered around the issue of developing one's individuality and independence.
 This concerns specifically the relation to one's family and often leads to spending more time with one's peers instead.
 Various rebellious and anti-social behavior seen sometimes in this developmental stage, like stealing or trespassing, may be interpreted as attempts to achieve independence.
 It can also give rise to a new type of conformity concerning, for example, how the teenager dresses or behaves.
 This conformity tends to be not in relation to one's family or public standards but to one's peer group or adored celebrities.
 But this may be seen as a temporary step in order to distance oneself from previously accepted standards with later steps emphasizing one's independence also from one's peer group and celebrity influences.
-In order to resolve the early teenage crisis, it is important that meaning and purpose are found in one's new identity since independence without it can result in the feeling of being lost and may lead to depression.
+A central factor for resolving the early teenage crisis is that meaning and purpose are found in one's new identity since independence without it can result in the feeling of being lost and may lead to depression.
+Another factor pertains to the role of the parents.
+By looking for signs of depression, they may become aware that a teenager is going through a crisis.
+Examples include a change of appetite, sleep behavior is different; sleeps more or less, grades take a dive in a short amount of time, they are less social and more isolated, and start to become easily irritated.
+If parents regularly talk to their teenagers and ask them questions, it is more likely that they detect the presence of a crisis.